Skip to content

 Terminal window

-cd hardcover-doc
+cd hardcover-docs

 1. Install dependencies: